 - Instructions can be found on the privacy web page in the section "Documents for Download."
 Your email will be blocked if Social Security Numbers are sent unencrypted.

-- If P11 needs to be sent by courier, printed, or faxed several steps should be taken.
+- If PII needs to be sent by courier, printed, or faxed several steps should be taken.
 When sending PII by courier mark "signature required" when sending documents.
 This creates a paper trail in the event items are misplaced or lost.
-Don’t let P11 documents sit on a printer where unauthorized employees or contractors can have access to the information.
+Don’t let PII documents sit on a printer where unauthorized employees or contractors can have access to the information.
 When faxing information use a secure fax line.
 If one is not available, contact the office prior to faxing, so they know information is coming.
 Then contact them after transmission to ensure they received it.
-For each event the best course of action is limit access of P11 only to those individuals authorized to handle it, create a paper trail, and verify information reached its destination.
+For each event, the best course of action is to: limit access of PII only to those individuals authorized to handle it, create a paper trail and verify information reached its destination.